-Some common gait patterns demonstrated in people with spasticity in the legs include:
+Common gait patterns demonstrated by individuals with spasticity in the legs include:

 - Toe walking

-- Crouch gait (when the ankles, knees, and hips all stay bent)
+- Crouch gait (when the ankles, knees, and hips remain continuously bent)

 - Scissor gait (when the knees touch or cross over one another while the feet are spread apart)